Tw1wX/scapyMaison/README.md

 ## **Notes**
 Run the script with superuser privileges (sudo) to ensure proper execution and access to network functionalities.

+## **Warning**
+This script is intended for educational and authorized testing purposes only.
+Unauthorized scanning of networks is illegal and unethical.
+The author of this script is not responsible for any misuse or damage caused by this program.
+By using this script, you accept full responsibility for your actions and any consequences that may result from its use.
+Always obtain proper authorization before scanning any network.

 ## 🙇 Author
 #### TwiwX
 - Github: [@TwiwX](https://github.com/Tw1wX)